Belief Bias Identification: Introduction

-This paper constructs a theoretical model that allows to separably identify multiple conflicting belief-updating biases, using belief distributions\footnote{While \citet{jiao2020social} utilize the idea of using belief distributions to simultaneously incorporate belief biases, their model is unsuitable for probabilistic biases (relies on normally distributed beliefs), incorporates a reduced range of biases and is not tested in an experimental setting.} to measure prior and posterior beliefs.
-One can understand belief distributions as an individual holding beliefs over multiple outcomes, or being uncertain about her own beliefs when there are only two states (in a similar sense to cognitive uncertainty \citep{enke2023cognitive}).
-Either way, the central idea is that belief distributions provide a more precise definition of belief biases, offering greater leeway to distinguish between different updating patterns.
+The paper constructs a structural model that allows multiple conflicting belief-updating biases to be separately identified using prior and posterior belief distributions.\footnote{While \citet{jiao2020social} use belief distributions to incorporate several biases simultaneously, their framework is not well suited to probabilistic biases, relies on normally distributed beliefs, incorporates a more limited set of distortions, and is not taken to experimental data.} Belief distributions can be understood either as beliefs over multiple outcomes or as uncertainty over one's own beliefs when the underlying state space is binary, in a sense related to cognitive uncertainty \citep{enke2023cognitive}.
+In either interpretation, the key idea is that belief distributions provide a sharper language for defining and distinguishing belief biases.